-The set of private, formally-organised enterprises, with autonomy of decision and freedom of membership, created to meet their members' needs through the market by producing goods and providing services, insurance and finance, where decision-making and any distribution of profits or surpluses among the members are not directly linked to the capital or fees contributed by each member, each of whom has one vote.
-The Social Economy also includes private, formally-organised organisations with autonomy of decision and freedom of membership that produce non-market services for households and whose surpluses, if any, cannot be appropriated by the economic agents that create, control or finance them.
+The set of private, formally-organised enterprises, with autonomy of decision and freedom of membership, created to meet their members' needs through the market by producing goods and providing services, insurance and finance, where decision-making

 This definition is absolutely consistent with the conceptual delimitation of the SE reflected in the CEP-CMAF's Charter of Principles of the Social Economy.
-In national accounts terms, it comprises two major sub-sectors of the SE: a) the market or business sub-sector and b) the non-market producer sub-sector.
+In national accounts terms, it comprises two major subsectors of the SE: a) the market or business sub-sector and b) the non-market producer sub-sector.
 This classification is very useful for drawing up reliable statistics and analysing economic activities in accordance with the national accounts systems currently in force.
 Nonetheless, from a socio-economic point of view there is obviously a permeability between the two sub-sectors and close ties between market and non-market in the SE, as a result of a characteristic that all SE organisations share: they are organisations of people who conduct an activity with the main purpose of meeting the needs of persons rather than remunerating capitalist investors.

-According to the above definition, the shared features of these two subsectors of the SE are:
+According to the above definition, the shared features of these two sub-sectors of the SE are:

-- 1) They are private, in other words, they are not part of or controlled by the public sector; - 2) They are formally organised, that is to say that they usually have legal identity; - 3) They have autonomy of decision, meaning that they have full capacity to choose and dismiss their governing bodies and to control and organise all their activities; - 4) They have freedom of membership, in other words, it is not obligatory to join them; - 5) Any distribution of profits or surpluses among the user members, should it arise, is not proportional to the capital or to the fees contributed by the members but to their activities or transactions with the organisation. - 6) They pursue an economic activity in its own right, to meet the needs of persons, households or families.
+- 1) They are private, in other words, they are not part of or controlled by the public sector; - 2) They are formally organised, that is to say that they usually have legal identity;

+- 3) They have autonomy of decision, meaning that they have full capacity to choose and dismiss their governing bodies and to control and organise all their activities; - 4) They have freedom of membership, in other words, it is not obligatory to join them; - 5) Any distribution of profits or surpluses among the user members, should it arise, is not proportional to the capital or to the fees contributed by the members but to their activities or transactions with the organisation. - 6) They pursue an economic activity in its own right, to meet the needs of persons, households or families.
 For this reason, SE organisations are said to be organisations of people, not of capital.
-They work with capital and other non-monetary resources, but not for capital. - 7) They are democratic organisations.
+They work with capital and other nonmonetary resources, but not for capital. - 7) They are democratic organisations.
 Except for some voluntary organisations that provide non-market services to households, SE primary level or first-tier organisations apply the principle of "one person, one vote" in their decision-making processes, irrespective of the capital or fees contributed by the members.
 Organisations at other levels are also organised democratically.
 The members have majority or exclusive control of the decision-making power in the organisation.